 2. the country from which the people of a colony or former colony derive their origin

 3. a country that is the origin of something

-And that brings us to the headline of the Irish Times article, penned by O’Dowd or the editorial staff of the Irish Times.
+And that brings us to the headline of The Irish Times article, penned by O’Dowd or the newspaper’s editorial staff.
 “Irish America is facing an unnecessary death.”
 Indeed.
 The article posits that Irish America is dying, 1. because of a lack of replacement immigration, 2. because of a neglect by the Irish State and 3. because of general demographic changes in the United States.